WayneBrown/learnwebgl2/_sources/12_advanced_rendering/04_transparency.rst

    b.
 Render the transparent model.

-The sorting in steps 5 and 7a make this algorithm very inefficient.
+The sorting in steps 5 and 7a slows down rendering significantly.
 Careful analysis of specific scenes might allow you to eliminate the sorting.
 For example, consider these special scenarios: